 Eating jerky with MSG doesn’t mean it’s unequivocally bad for you, but MSG is typically coupled with other additives like nitrites and nitrates, and even if the research isn’t conclusive yet, it’s a safer bet to stick with what we know — making beef jerky as natural as possible is the healthiest option.

 Choose grass-fed jerky and avoid "mystery meat"

-Unless the jerky you picked specifically states the type of meat and how it was made (opt for grass-fed options when possible since they contain higher amounts of heart-healthy Omega 3s), there’s a chance it’s a combination of processed meat cuts like a hotdog and sausage.
-This is not what you want.
+Unless the jerky you picked specifically states the type of meat and how it was made (opt for grass-fed options when possible since they contain higher amounts of heart-healthy Omega 3s), there’s a chance it’s a combination of processed meat cuts similar to a hotdog or sausage.
+Choose transparent companies to avoid this possibility.

 The shortlist for choosing an ideal beef stick

 - Low in saturated fats

 - Local, grass-fed beef (or other organic product)

 - High in protein but low in sodium